These 4 Sites Will Let You Sell Gift Cards Online to Make Extra Cash

-Or your Aunt Rita gave you a gift card to Dillard’s, but the closest one is 50 miles from your house?
+Or your Aunt Rita gave you a gift card to Dillard’s, but the closest one is 50 miles from your house.

-Tips to Sell Gift Cards for Cash
+Tips to Sell Gift Cards Online

-Consider the Other Ways to Get Paid
+Consider Ways to Get Paid

 Each selection has its own perks, so choose whichever best fits your needs.